syataheri/tinyURL/readme.md

-# tinyUrl
+# TINY URL 🚀
 Node URL Shortener API

-## Used Tools
+## USED TOOLS

-nanoId for generating code for URL's
+nanoId for generating code for URLs
 Winston Logger
-Swagger and Document is available
+Swagger and Document are available
-Jest and Supertest for End to end testing. bcryptjs for hashing the password for more security. mongodb for storing user and url's.
+Jest and Supertest for End to end testing.

-## How run it?
+Bcryptjs for hashing the password for more security.
+MongoDB for storing users and URLs.

+## HOW TO RUN IT?

-### preinstall
+### PREINSTALL

-for installing all dependencies open terminal in that directory run : npm install
+for installing all dependencies open the terminal in that directory and run : npm install

-### run it
+### RUN IT
-open terminal in that directory and run: npm start
+open the terminal in that directory and run: npm start

 ## TEST

-open terminal in that directory and run: npm test
+open the terminal in that directory and run: npm test

-## End points
+## Endpoints

 ### USER SIGNUP